Judge approves $85 billion AT&T-Time Warner deal

 The judge's ruling will likely be seen by tech and telecom giants as a green light to pursue a slew of major media acquisitions.

-Comcast is widely expected to bid within days for part of 21st Century Fox (FOX).
-That would set up a showdown with Disney (DIS), which has already put in a bid for those assets.
+Comcast is widely expected to bid within days for part of 21st Century Fo.
+(FOX) That would set up a showdown with Disne, (DIS)which has already put in a bid for those assets.
 Fox stock jumped more than 6% in after-hours trading following the ruling.

 "Brian Roberts and Team Comcast are cleared to bid," BTIG Research analyst Rich Greenfield told CNNMoney after the ruling.
-"The question is whether Disney is ready because unlike in 2004, Comcast is in it to win!"
+"The question is whether Disney is ready."

 A Comcast spokesperson declined to comment.